 \section{Future Work}

-Adding features to the hierarchy is a natural next step.
+For Terrain Diffusion, adding features to the hierarchy is a natural next step.
+Either as outputs, conditioning, or both.
 The coarse model, the base model, or both could incorporate additional variables such as soil properties, other climatic variables, or satellite imagery, enhancing control and enabling additional downstream applications.
-Resolution can also be extended by adding further refinement stages.
-While increased resolution does require more work for the same real-world area, traversal speed and viewing distance often scale with resolution.
-In this case, the lower throughput required at low resolutions typically balances the extra work at high resolutions, making high-resolution generation highly efficient.
-Finally, the InfiniteDiffusion formulation itself is not specific to terrain.
-Any domain that can be decomposed into overlapping tiles can adopt the same sampling strategy, including textures, maps, and large environments in general.
+The InfiniteDiffusion algorithm could also be applied to additional dimensions, venturing into voxel-based methods for 3D synthesis.

+InfiniteDiffusion also scales favorably with cascade depth.
+Existing approaches to ultra-high-resolution generation face a fundamental trade-off: MultiDiffusion scales exponentially in compute, while cropping-based methods scale linearly but discard context at every step, limiting exploration.
+InfiniteDiffusion resolves this through lazy evaluation: a user can zoom into any region of an implicitly ultra-high-resolution image while computing only the queried region.

+After the first query, further navigation becomes even cheaper.
+Because panning by $S$ pixels at the finest layer requires moving only $S/a$ pixels at the next coarser layer, $S/a^2$ at the one above, and so on, cached computations at coarser layers remain almost entirely valid between queries.
+The amortized cost per $S \times S$ region is therefore

+independent of cascade depth, and just $\frac{4}{3} \approx 1.33\times$ the cost of a single layer for $4\times$ super-resolution at infinite depth.
+In other words, adding unlimited resolution to an already infinite world is nearly free.